Category filter

 1. Included groups: Select device or user groups to which the action will apply.
 Click Add Groups to view and choose from the available device and user groups in your Hexnode UEM portal.

-2. Excluded groups: Choose device or user groups to be excluded from the action deployment.
+2. Excluded groups: Choose device or user groups to be excluded from the action automation.
 Click Add Groups to display the available groups for exclusion.

 List of device groups and user groups for including and excluding deployments